-Warped rackets are less of an issue with modern rackets but it can still happen if the racket has received a poor stringing job or there was an issue when the racket was first produced that caused the racket to warp.
+Warped rackets are less of an issue in recent years but it can still happen if the racket has received a poor stringing job or there was an issue when it was first produced that caused it to warp.

-In the days of wooden rackets, this was a much bigger issue as the wood in a racket was much easier to warp.
+In the days of wooden rackets, this was a much bigger issue as the wood was much easier to warp.

 My own rule of thumb is to never buy a second-hand tennis racket that is over 5 years old as it is just not worth it.

 7. Damaged Butt Cap

-The Butt Cap of a tennis racket is not critical to its playability but a tennis racket doesn’t look great if the butt cap is missing.
+The Butt Cap is not critical to its playability but a racket doesn’t look great if the butt cap is missing.